JosephOlabode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half.c: function that prints half of a string, followed by a new line.

 8-print_array.c: function that prints n elements of an array of integers, followed by a new line.

+9-strcpy.c: a function that copies the string pointed to by src